youssef-omarrr/Machine-and-deep-learning/Reinforcement Learning/Study Notes/Policy Gradient.md

+# Policy Gradient

 A **policy gradient** is a type of reinforcement learning method that **directly optimizes the policy** instead of learning a value function first.
-Let’s break it down as simply and clearly as possible.

 ---